att-innovate/charmander-vector-extensions/README.md

 ---
 The filename should be the same as the function name.

-Update app.config.js with the file name within containerConfig.functionName
+Update app.config.js to the following:

+    angular
+        .module('vector.config')
+        .constant('vectorConfig', {
+            'protocol': 'http',
+            'port': 44323,
+            'hostspec': 'localhost',
+            'interval': 2,
+            'window': 2,
+            'enableCpuFlameGraph': false,
+            'enableDiskLatencyHeatMap': false,
+            'enableContainerWidgets': true, // must be true to use container widgets }).constant('containerConfig', {
+            'functionName': 'containerResolver', // must match the name of function in containerResolver.js 'externalAPI': true // must be true to call custom API });

-The js file should be placed in the app/ directory.
+The containerResolver.js file should be placed in the vector/src/app/ directory.